-It is acknowledged that, in relation to the titling of the new lots, Council may impose conditions requiring that a Building Permit for the Dwelling Houses be obtained, the slab poured, and at least three courses of blocks laid before the new lots can be titled.
+It is acknowledged that, in relation to the titling of the new lots, Council may impose conditions requiring that a Building Permit be obtained, the slab poured, and at least three courses of blocks laid before the new lots can be titled.

-Material Change of Use (2 x Dwelling Houses)
+Material Change of Use (Dual Occupancy)

-The proposal includes the construction of two architecturally designed Dwelling Houses, one on each newly created lot.
+The proposal includes the construction of two architecturally designed dwellings, each on an individual freehold title.
 The dwellings have been designed to be climatically responsive, taking advantage of natural ventilation, shading, and energy-efficient materials.
 Although single storey the built form includes elements in the design to give a larger appearance from the street, consistent with character of the surrounding area, ensuring that the development blends seamlessly with adjoining premises.